caseda/homey_zw-ccl/README.md

 It misses the `command_get_parser:` function in the readme documentation, that some Command Classes need.
 But this can easily be found in the documentation here, or in one of the other Z-Wave apps (see bottom).

+### app.json Config Composer
+If you think that the amount of drivers and or flow cards will become a lot.
+Consider using the app.json [Config Composer](https://www.npmjs.com/package/node-homey-config-composer).
+This will make it possible to separate each driver, action, condition and trigger that are in app.json, into it's own .json file.
+That will make finding issues/changes a lot easier.
+And it won't need any extra module in your app, the composer just combines the separate files into the app.json,
+by typing 1 extra line in the CLI: `homeyConfig compose`.
+Example apps that make use of the composer, are the [Fibaro](https://apps.athom.com/app/com.fibaro) and [Aeotec](https://apps.athom.com/app/com.aeotec) app.

 ### Magic Refiller (Donate)
 If you like what I, the Wizard of the (Z-)Waves, have done up until now.
 Then here is a little somethin' if you want to replenish my Magic Powers: